-Cloud storage is the version of cloud computing that piles data on the Internet via a cloud computing supplier who regulates and drives data depots.
+Cloud storage is the version of cloud computing that piles data online via a cloud computing supplier who regulates and drives data depots.

-It saves your data firmly to a remote database so that it is not necessary to store them in your computer hard drive or other storage appliances.
+It saves your data firmly to a remote database, so storing them in your computer hard drive or other storage appliances is unnecessary.

 The method of sharing resources or information is called “File sharing”.

-Ways such as the Internet, removable USB drives, or peer-to-peer networks are the most common ways by that the pieces of information are carried out.
+Ways such as the Internet, removable USB drives, or peer-to-peer networks are the most common ways by which the pieces of information are carried out.

 Dropbox vs SharePoint

-Dropbox is a cloud file transferring network and online backup storage.
-It is really very easy and user-friendly to work with and does not require any technical knowledge.
+Dropbox is a cloud file-transferring network and online backup storage.
+It is very easy and user-friendly to work with and does not require any technical knowledge.

 Meanwhile, SharePoint needs guidance from the IT department to compose and prolong.